Mounting evidence shows that the foods we eat weigh heavily in the war against cancer.

 Starting with breakfast, a glass of orange juice is high in folate; so are most cereals (check the box to see how much).
 For lunch, try a hearty salad with either spinach or romaine leaves.
 Top it with dried beans or peas for an extra boost.
 Snack on a handful of peanuts or an orange.
 At dinner, choose asparagus or Brussels sprouts as your vegetable.

-This fat-soluble vitamin which helps absorb calcium to build strong teeth and bones may also build protection against.
+This fat-soluble vitamin which helps absorb calcium to build strong teeth and bones may also build protection against cancer.

 How It Works